71460-4-F/Database_Basics_With_Java/README.md

 # Database_Basics_With_Java
-Example of connection to the database.
+Example of connection to the database...

 # Ex: